alliefleming/yellowco.co/_posts/2015-10-27-social-media-its-better-than-you-think.markdown

 ---
-title: 'Social Media: There is Power Behind the Why and What you Post.'
+title: 'Social Media: There is Power Behind the Why and What You Post.'
 author: heygirl@yellowconference.com
 wordpress_url: http://yellowconference.com/?p=4186
 date: '2015-10-27 04:00:05 -0700'